dogfriendbookclub/Application/README.md

 --------
 New way to run
-1. Crete Gradle Run Configuration
+1. Create Gradle Run Configuration
 2. Put in ":run: for the command
 3. Make sure Application is selected